openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgrgbw442_0_0.md

 This parameter has the configuration ID ```config_23_1``` and is of type ```INTEGER```.

-### Parameter 30: Alarm configuration - 1st slot
+### Parameter 30: Alarm configuration - 1st slot - 4B [LSB]

-Alarm configuration - 1st slot
+Alarm configuration - 1st slot (Action)
+4B [LSB] – action: 0x00 – no reaction,

+0x0X – turn off selected channel,
+0x1X – turn on selected channel,
+0x2X – blink selected channel,
+0x3Y – activate alarm sequenceX – channels summarized: 1/2/3/4 channel are equal to values 1/2/4/8.
+Y – sequence number: 1-10 (parameter 157).
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```0```.